ManojG1978/aks-training/README.md

 9) Navigate to the RBAC folder.
 Create a K8S role called dev, which has full access to the dev namespace\
 `kubectl create -f .\k8s-role-dev.yaml`

-10)Get the AD group ID for the developer group
+10) Get the AD group ID for the developer group\
 `az ad group show --group appdev --query objectId -o tsv`

 11) Open *k8s-rolebinding-dev.yaml* and update the group id with the value obtained earlier.
 Create the role binding for the dev group\
 `kubectl create -f .\k8s-rolebinding-dev.yaml`

-12) Create a new K8s namespace called *sre*
+12) Create a new K8s namespace called *sre*\
 `kubectl create namespace sre`

 13) Create a K8S role for SRE with all permissions on the *sre* namespace\
 `kubectl create -f .\k8s-role-sre.yaml`

-14) Get the AD group Id of the SRE Group
+14) Get the AD group Id of the SRE Group\
 `az ad group show --group opssre --query objectId -o tsv`

 15) Open *k8s-rolebinding-sre.yaml* and update the group id with the value obtained earlier.
 Create the role binding for the dev group\